Andries Jonker: Arsenal

 Jonker was announced as the new academy manager at English club Arsenal ahead of the 2014–15 season.

-Whilst at the club Jonkers formed an influential and key part in the academy's Hale End based facility being redesigned and rebuilt.
+Whilst at the club, Jonker was an influential and key part in the academy's Hale End based facility being redesigned and rebuilt.

 Return to Wolfsburg

 Jonker again linked up with Wolfsburg so as to be appointed as the club's new first-team manager in February 2017.
 Jonker and Wolfsburg parted ways on 18 September 2017.

 Telstar

-Exactly seven years after his first appointment as assistant coach at VfL Wolfsburg, Jonker signed a two-year contract with Eerste Divisie club SC Telstar.
-At the club from Velsen-Zuid, Jonker was appointed as head coach and technical director, succeeding Mike Snoei and Piet Buter who left for De Graafschap.
+Exactly seven years after his first appointment as assistant coach at VfL Wolfsburg, Jonker signed a two-year contract with Eerste Divisie club Telstar.
+At the club from Velsen-Zuid, Jonker was appointed as head coach and technical director, succeeding Mike Snoei and Piet Buter, who left for De Graafschap.

 In June 2022, Jonker parted ways with Telstar.

 Netherlands Women

-On 24 August 2022, Jonker was appointed as the new Netherlands women's national team boss replacing Mark Parsons who was sacked after the team's poor performance at Euro 2022.
-Jonker was appointed until 2025.
+On 24 August 2022, Jonker was appointed as the new Netherlands women's national team boss, replacing Mark Parsons, who was sacked after the team's poor performance at Euro 2022.
+Jonker left this role in 2025.